biketramp/Automatic-P2P-Network-Configuration/README.md

 A wireless network adapter capable of an increasing its MTU to 1532 is required with batman-adv or the code can be changed for use with the built in wireless adapter at the cost of fragmentation.

-This is my first public commit to GitHub, please feel free to point out noob errors.
-Enjoy :)